harrycornell/Research-Project/README.md

 | Sabinas to Piedras Negras | 63.8 | 75.6 | 1.2 | 7.1 | 168297 |
 | Piedras Negras to Nuevo Laredo | 103.0 | 110.0 | 1.1 | 15.2 | 432926 |

-### 5.3 Graph Tea Writeup
+### 5.5 Graph Tea Writeup

-Write up a little about Graph Tea.
+**Write up a little about Graph Tea.
 Then show a pic of the routes and cities in Graph Tea.
+This should be in section 6 since that is where we calculate the data to enter into Grpah Tea**

 ## 6. Results

 ### 6.1 Route Decision Questionnaire Responses

-[LHC: update table 6.1 to reflect normalized data, descending order]
+[LHC: update table 6.1 to reflect normalized data, descending order] **That is shown in the results a few section below**

-The results for the questionnaire was gathered from a pilto study using the class as subjects.
-The Score and Ranking attribute were averaged among the results.
-The Low/High was taken by using the value that had the majority of the responses.
+The results for the questionnaire was gathered from a pilot study using the class as subjects.
+The different route attributes had their respetive Score and Ranking attributes averaged.
+The Low/High value for each attribute was taken by using the value that had the majority of the responses.
 The averaged information is shown below.
+A higher Score attribute value showed that the attribute was more important.
+A lower Ranking for the attribute showed that the attribute was more important when compared to the other attributes.

 | Attribute | Score | Low/High | Ranking |
 | --- | --- | --- | --- |